 - No sheath

 Overall Review of the Seto Sushi Knife:

 This is a great sushi knife for under $100.
 You are getting a reputable knife at a good price.
-There are not a lot of sushi knife for beginners under the $100 price point that are made in Japan, but this one is.
+There are not many sushi knives for beginners under the $100 price point made in Japan, but this one is.

 Shun Yanagiba Sushi Knife:

 - Beautiful Pakkawood handle